Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

     The third notebook combines what you learned in part 1 and 2.
 It implements an end-to-end ML use case including data ingestion, ETL/ELT transformations, model training, model scoring, and result visualization.

-## Running Jupyter on Snowtire V2
+## Running Jupyter locally

 The following instructions show how to build a Notebook server using a Docker container.
-After the base install of Snowtire V2, we will a add few parameters for *[nbextensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html)*.

 1. Download and install [Docker](https://docs.docker.com/docker-for-mac/install/).